 Visit Carshalton Water Tower to see for yourself this impressive building with the 18th century sunken bath, the remains of the restored water wheel and the view from the roof looking out over the grounds of Carshalton House and the surrounding area.

-During 2018 the Water Tower will be open on Sunday Afternoons from 8th April from 2.30pm to 5pm until 30th September 2018.
+Subject to confirmation from the Committee, During 2019 the Water Tower will be open on Sunday Afternoons from 28th April from 2.30pm to 5pm until 29th September 2018.

 Admission: Adults £2, Children free